G Line (RTD): History

-The Gold Line is part of the RTD’s FasTracks expansion plan, and is operated by Denver Transit Partners as part of the Eagle P3 public–private partnership.
-The line received a Record of Decision approval from the Federal Transit Administration in November 2009 allowing the line to be developed.
-Groundbreaking for the line occurred on August 31, 2011, at a ceremony in Olde Town Arvada where US Transportation Secretary Ray LaHood announced the approval of a $1 billion grant to fund the project.
+The Gold Line received a Record of Decision approval from the Federal Transit Administration (FTA) in November 2009 allowing the line to be developed.
+The line was expected to cost $590.5 million at the time of its construction.
+Groundbreaking occurred on August 31, 2011, at a ceremony in Olde Town Arvada.
+The then-Secretary of Transportation, Ray LaHood, announced the approval of a $1 billion grant to fund the project at the groundbreaking ceremony.